amann2802/Transaction-Fraud-Detection-System/README.md

 # Transaction-Fraud-Detection-System
 This project focuses on building a machine learning-based fraud detection system to identify fraudulent financial transactions using behavioral, transactional, and risk-based features.
 The dataset contained highly imbalanced classes, where fraudulent transactions represented a very small percentage of total transactions.
-To address this challenge, advanced preprocessing and imbalance handling techniques such as SMOTE were applied to improve model performance on minority class detection.

-1.The project involved end-to-end data science workflow including:
+To address this challenge, advanced preprocessing and imbalance handling techniques such as SMOTE were applied to improve model performance on minority class detection.The project involved end-to-end data science workflow including:
-2.Data cleaning and preprocessing
+1.Data cleaning and preprocessing.

-3.Handling missing values
+2.Handling missing values

 4.Feature engineering (transaction velocity, failure ratio, geo-risk, amount deviation, time-based features) 5.Class imbalance treatment using SMOTE
 6.Exploratory Data Analysis (EDA) to identify fraud patterns